A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

-\textbf{On-ramp: Partnerships on domain-specific applications.} Some oganizations have focused on partnerships in specialized domains where model finetuning requires domain expertise.
-For example, I6 from Meta explains that they have focused on application of Llama for \textit{``specific use cases like legal applications or medical applications.''}
+Some organisations have focused on partnerships in specialised domains where model finetuning requires domain expertise (\textbf{PostReOnR-8}).
+For example, I6 from Meta explains that they have focused on applying Llama to \textit{``specific use cases like legal applications or medical applications.''} Model developers further collaborate with startups and enterprises to create demo applications that showcase model capabilities and explore potential use cases, benefiting both parties through technical validation and market visibility (\textbf{PostReOnR-6}).
+These partnerships often involve fine-tuning and specialised applications that highlight the versatility of smaller or specialised models.

+Despite the many opportunities, some interviewees report on barriers that effectively limit collaboration.
+Geographical restrictions create friction for international collaboration in open LLM development, manifesting through both network firewalls and discriminatory licensing practices (\textbf{PostReCh-1}).
+I14 from Ant Group explains how the firewall in China creates collaboration barriers: \textit{we work internally because there is a firewall.
+So, we just developed an internal model scope or model states in our internal GitLab, and we upload our updates to GitHub and Hugging Face.
+We have a regular update, for example, like once a week, and we have some major updates like once every two months or three months.''} Another form of barrier regards how approval-based licensing discriminates against certain regions and organisations.
+Again, I14 from Ant Group describes experiencing this exclusion when attempting to access Llama models: \textit{``I cannot apply for the [Llama] license because my identity says that I'm in mainland China.''}